cynotek/pygame-platformer/README.md

 - Use a modifier key that makes you run faster while the key is held.
 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color and I'll post it in the room.
 - Add a third paralax layer that scrolls at a different speed than the other layers.
 Be sure that closer layers always scroll faster than far away layers.
+- Create enemies that take more than one hit to kill.

 ### Hard